githubuser2000/reta-23-07-20/readme-retaPrompt-en.md

 -   "help" prints this help info here
 -   "commands" prints the list of possible commands of ReTaPrompt
+-   "shortcuts" prints the list of possible commands having just one letter of ReTaPrompt
 -   "-h" oder "-help" not in retaPrompt as a command, but before it as a program-start argument for retaPrompt, outputs which program-start arguments are possible for ReTa-Prompt.

 ### output commands {#output commands}